To prohibit the defence of sleepwalking in proceedings relating to the offence of rape; and for connected purposes

 30 October 2008

-Rape (Defences) Bill would stop defendants in rape trials from using sleepwalking or other non-insane automatism as a defence.
-It would achieve this by amending the Sexual Offences Act 2003 so that such a defence cannot be used in rape cases.
-The aim is to close a potential loophole and strengthen accountability in prosecutions.
+This Bill would stop defendants in rape trials from using sleepwalking or non-insane automatism as a defence.
+It amends the Sexual Offences Act 2003 to remove this possible defence specifically in rape cases, helping to ensure accountability for sexual offences.

 Generated 21 February 2026